Three-drum boiler: Yarrow's circulation experiments

 It was already recognised that a water-tube boiler relied on a continuous flow through the water-tubes, and that this must be by a thermosyphon effect rather than requiring an impractical pump.
 Forced-circulation boilers with pumps, such as the Velox, did not appear for another thirty years and even then they were initially unreliable.
 The assumption was that flow through the water-tubes would be upwards, owing to their heating by the furnace, and that the counterbalancing downward flow would require external unheated downcomers.

-Alfred Yarrow conducted a famous experiment where he disproved this assumption.
-A vertical U-shaped tube was arranged so that it could be heated by a series of Bunsen burners on each side.
+Alfred Yarrow conducted a famous experiment where he disproved this assumption.Yarrows, First Hundred Years, pp. A vertical U-shaped tube was arranged so that it could be heated by a series of Bunsen burners on each side.

 When only one side of the U was heated, there was the expected upward flow of heated water in that arm of the tube.

 When heat was also applied to the unheated arm, conventional theory predicted that the circulatory flow would slow or stop completely.
 In practice, the flow actually increased.
 Provided that there was some asymmetry to the heating, Yarrow's experiment showed that circulation could continue and heating of the cooler downcomer could even increase this flow.

 The Yarrow boiler could thus dispense with separate external downcomers.
 Flow was entirely within the heated watertubes, upwards within those closest to the furnace and downwards through those in the outer rows of the bank.